rancher/elemental/docs/customizing.md

     echo "IMAGE=${IMAGE_REPO}:${IMAGE_TAG}" >> /etc/os-release
 ```

 Where VERSION is the base version we want to customize.
-All version numbers available at [quay.io](https://quay.io/repository/costoolkit/elemental?tab=tags) or [github](https://github.com/rancher/elemental/releases)

 And then the following commands